Franjo7/Code-Camp-App/README.md

 # Code Camp Application

-The **Code Camp Application** simplifies the process for users to register and enroll in globalsoft's Code Camp workshops.
-This application is designed to facilitate the management of workshops, applications, and users.
-It provides a user-friendly interface for users, administrators, and professors to interact with the system.
-Developed as part of the company's internship program, it offers robust features for seamless workshop management.
+The **Code Camp Application** simplifies the registration process for users eager to participate in globalsoft's Code Camp workshops.
+Designed for effortless management of workshops, applications, and user interactions, it offers a user-friendly interface accessible to all stakeholders.
+Developed as part of company's internship program, it delivers robust features ensuring smooth coordination.

-## Authors
+## Team Members
 - Antonio Šego - Backend Developer
 - Franjo Lovrić - Frontend Developer